-grompp calls the c-preprocessor to resolve includes, macros etcetera.
-To specify a macro-preprocessor other than /lib/cpp (such as m4) you can put a line in your parameter file specifying the path to that cpp.
+grompp calls a preprocessor to resolve includes, macros etcetera.
+By default we use the cpp in your path.
+To specify a different macro-preprocessor (e.g. m4) or alternative location you can put a line in your parameter file specifying the path to that program.
 Specifying -pp will get the pre-processed topology file written out.